sjanhunen/dokimazo/papers/in-his-name-faithfulness.md

 Faith and knowledge are not the end goal, but they are an absolutely essential means to walking in the will of God.
 Walking in wisdom is only possible with the wisdom that comes by faith.

-> For you may be sure of this, that everyone who is sexually immoral or impure, or who is covetous (that is, an idolater), has no inheritance in the kingdom of Christ and God.
-[Eph 5:5 ESV]
+Day to day relationships.
+He that is faithful in the least is faithful in the most.

+Any more comments on love of God.